alvaroloes/enumer/README.md

 name := MyTypeValue.String() // name => "MyTypeValue"
 ```

-Sometimes you need to use some other string representation format then CamelCase (i.e. in JSON).
+Sometimes you need to use some other string representation format than CamelCase (i.e. in JSON).

-To transform enum value string representation from CamelCase to snake_case or kebab-case `transform` flag could be used.
+To transform it from CamelCase to snake_case or kebab-case, you can use the `transform` flag.

-For example, for `enumer -type=MyType -json -transform=snake` command the next string representation will be generated:
+For example, the command `enumer -type=MyType -json -transform=snake` would generate the following string representation:

 ```go
 name := MyTypeValue.String() // name => "my_type_value"
 ```
+**Note**: The transformation only works form CamelCase to sanake_case or kebab-case, not the other way around.

 ## How to use
 The usage of Enumer is the same as Stringer, so you can refer to the [Stringer docs](https://godoc.org/golang.org/x/tools/cmd/stringer)